 Looking for a wide selection of locally made items?
 Start at one of these well-curated stores where you can shop for a variety of Washington State souvenirs from local artists and makers.

-Made in Washington (Lynnwood)
+Made in Washington, Lynnwood

 From Here highlights more than 100 Spokane artists and makers with a brick-and-mortar store in River Park Square.
 One of their most popular products is the Lilac City hoodie by Terrain X, an artist-designed apparel and accessories line celebrating Spokane.
-The hoodie is a nod to Spokane’s nickname, which is inspired by its lilac bushes.
+The hoodie is a nod to Spokane’s nickname, inspired by its lilac bushes.

-Pacific Northwest Shop (Tacoma)
+Pacific Northwest Shop, Tacoma

-Ember Goods in Olympia
+Ember Goods, Olympia

 Ember Goods is a family-owned coffee shop and retail space in downtown Olympia.
 This curated shop features Washington State gifts such as local coffee, pins, tote bags, beanies, and more.
 Check out the felt pennants from Yoho & Co, which are custom-made for Ember Goods and feature national parks, Washington cities, and more.
 Another standout gift is the Good & Well Campfire Coffee Candle, which started as a limited-run collaboration and is now available year-round due to its popularity.